 This fund was created by the APS Caribbean Division, made possible by contributions of members of the division.
-The first José and Silvia Amador Student Travel Award was given at the 2004 APS Annual Meeting in Anaheim.
+The first José and Silvia Amador Student Travel Grant was given at the 2004 APS Annual Meeting in Anaheim.

 José and Silvia Amador